Interview Importance: π΄ Critical β

 setTimeout(fn) | window/undefined | Callback loses context |

-this is determined by HOW a function is called, not where it's defined (except arrow functions)
+thisis determined by HOW a function is called, not where it's defined (except arrow functions) -

 Four binding rules in priority order: